jbush001/NyuziToolchain/README.md

 - libedit (http://thrysoee.dk/editline/)
 - ncurses

-## Linux
+## Building on Linux

-On Linux, these can be installed using the built-in package manager (apt-get, yum, etc).
+On Linux, required packages can be installed using the built-in package manager (apt-get, yum, etc).
 I've only tested this on Ubuntu, for which the instructions are below.
 You may need to tweak the package names for other distros (for example, on Fedora, replace python-dev with python-devel):

     sudo apt-get install libxml2-dev cmake gcc g++ python bison flex zlib1g-dev swig python-dev libedit-dev ncurses-dev